-- A dissertation proposal presented to the dissertation committee and successfully defended prior to beginning the 4th year; - Successfully conduct an original research project resulting in at least one first author publication in a nationally or internationally recognized scientific peer-reviewed journal; - o Notification of publication acceptance is required prior to the dissertation defense; - A written PhD dissertation that is successfully defended in an open forum leading to the approval of both the oral defense and the written dissertation by the dissertation committee and subsequently submitted to the WVU Theses and Dissertations (ETD) office; - Teaching: participation in teaching is not a requirement of the program.
+- A written 'Rigor of Prior Research' document successfully completed by the end of the Fall semester of the second year.
+This document will be written to NIH standards and must be approved by the dissertation committee. - An F31+ Document and Oral Defense presented to the dissertation committee and successfully completed prior to beginning of the 3rd year.
+An F31+ Document is an NIH F31 fellowship application with an expanded Rigor of Prior Research/Literature Review section (page length suggested by the respective dissertation committee); - Successfully conduct an original research project resulting in one first-author peerreviewed publication and another publication (authorship not specified); the firstauthored paper must be based on their Ph.D. dissertation research, in a nationally or internationally recognized scientific peer-reviewed journal; - o Notification of publication acceptance is required prior to the dissertation defense; - A written PhD dissertation that is successfully defended in an open forum leading to the approval of both the oral defense and the written dissertation by the dissertation committee and subsequently submitted to the WVU Theses and Dissertations (ETD) office: - Teaching: participation in teaching is not a requirement of the program.
 However, students are encouraged to gain experience in teaching.
-One possible teaching opportunity available for neuroscience students is to participate as a graduate assistant in Fundamentals of Neuroscience 1 (NSCI 770); - Individual Development Plan (IDP) (see below for more information); and - Beginning in year 3, there must be at least one dissertation committee meeting per year and a Committee Meeting Report submitted to the Program.
+One possible teaching opportunity available for neuroscience students is to participate as a graduate assistant in Fundamentals of Neuroscience (NSCI 770); - Individual Development Plan (IDP) (see below for more information); and - Beginning in year 3, there must be at least one dissertation committee meeting per year and a Graduate Dissertation Committee Meeting: Annual Review Report and a Dissertation Committee Meeting Evaluation Form submitted to the Program.
+Beginning in year 5, there must be at least two dissertation committee meetings per year with the Neuroscience Graduate Program Director in attendance and a Graduate Dissertation Committee Meeting: Annual Review Report, and a Dissertation Committee Meeting Evaluation Form submitted to the Program. - 2 Experiential Learning credits.

-B. Individual Development Plan (IDP)
+C. Individual Development Plan (IDP)